Bridging Finance

 Commercial bridging loans are short-term finance, and are usually paid back within 12 months – so you won’t be paying it back for years like with some traditional loans.

-How does a bridging loan work?
+How does bridging finance work?

 A bridging loan for business is a secured loan, which means you’ll need a high-value asset to get one.
-This finance isn’t paid back in monthly instalments like other finance; the bridging lender receives payment when you either sell your property or secure other sources of funding such as a long term mortgage.
+This finance isn’t paid back in monthly instalments like other finance; the bridging lender receives payment when you either sell your property or secure other sources of funding such as a long-term mortgage.

 How does a bridging loan work?
 Explained in 5 simple steps